-The purpose of this report is to present to the Development Services Committee the draft South Field Heritage District Study (the "Study").
-The Study provides the background for the designation of the core area of the South Field at the Oshawa Executive Airport (the "South Field") as a Heritage Conservation District under Part V of the Ontario Heritage Act, R.S.O.
+The purpose of this Report is to present the draft South Field Heritage Conservation District Plan (the "District Plan") to the Development Services Committee and City Council and obtain authorization to initiate the statutory public process under the Ontario Heritage Act, R.S.O.
 1990, c.
-O.18 ("Ontario Heritage Act").
+O.18 (the "Ontario Heritage Act") to obtain public feedback on the draft District Plan, including consultation with Heritage Oshawa.